hqjenny/ArchSyn/scripts/README.md

 `vivado -source run_hls.tcl`
 8. In Vivado GUI, select the Sources tab and right click on the "design_1 (design_1.bd)" and choose "Create HDL Wrapper"
 9. Compile the project
 10. Ready for running!
 Remember to include the code in driver.cpp in your project.

+## To exploit coarse-grained parallelism

+We have a sample design fdtd under ArchSyn/archsyn_regression.